-In addition to assets, the statement of net position sometimes reports a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The District has four deferred outflows of resources reported on the statement of net position.
 The deferred outflows related to the pension plan are explained in more detail in Note 7.
 The deferred outflows related to the supplemental pension plan are reported in more detail in Note 8.
 The deferred outflows related to the single employer OPEB are explained in more detail in Note 9.
 The deferred outflows related to the OPEB plan are explained in more detail in Note 10.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
 The District has four deferred inflows of resources reported on the statement of net position.
 The deferred inflows related to the pension plan are explained in more detail in Note 7.
+The deferred inflows related to the supplemental pension plan are explained in more detail in Note 8.
 The deferred inflows related to the single employer OPEB are explained in more detail in Note 9.
 The deferred inflows related to the OPEB plan are explained in more detail in Note 10.